Diverse Gaussian Noise Consistency Regularization for Robustness and Uncertainty Calibration: Diverse Gaussian Noise Consistency Regularization

+By using up to second order terms, an upper bound on the loss variation holds as:

+where we used the triangle inequality, and the Cauchy-Schwarz inequality to bound the linear term and the fact that $H(x)$ is positive semidefinite.
+The gradient in the first term of (\ref{eq:loss_difference}) can be written as:

-A consequence of Theorem \ref{thm:loss_diff} is that for correct classifications where $y_k \approx p(x)_k$, minimizing the regularizer (\ref{eq:KL_approx2}) has a twofold effect: (a) curvature is minimized, as the Hessian trace upper bounds the maximum Hessian eigenvalue of the loss $\LL(x,y)$, $\lambda_{\text{max}}(H(x)) \leq \Tr(H(x))$, and (b) loss surface flatness is increased by minimizing the norm of the loss gradient, $\|\grad_x \LL(x,y)\|_2$.
+where $e_k = y_k-p(x)_k$ is the prediction error.
+The quadratic form in (\ref{eq:loss_difference}) can be upper bounded using the eigenvalue bound $\delta^T H(x)\delta \leq \lambda_{\text{max}}(H(x)) \|\delta\|_2^2$.
+Using the two preceding bounds into (\ref{eq:loss_difference}), the desired bound (\ref{eq:theorem_bound}) is obtained. \end{proof} A consequence of Theorem \ref{thm:loss_diff} is that for correct classifications where $y_k \approx p(x)_k$, minimizing the regularizer (\ref{eq:KL_approx2}) has a twofold effect: (a) curvature is minimized, as the Hessian trace upper bounds the maximum Hessian eigenvalue of the loss $\LL(x,y)$, $\lambda_{\text{max}}(H(x)) \leq \Tr(H(x))$, and (b) loss surface flatness is increased by minimizing the norm of the loss gradient, $\|\grad_x \LL(x,y)\|_2$.
 The joint effect of minimizing curvature and encouraging flatness in a neighborhood of $x$ implies improved stability of the prediction as the loss changes are small with respect to small perturbations $\delta$ and as a result predictions are invariant to such perturbations.